 By early 2024, the sales team was promising things the system couldn't deliver.

-Companies wanted flexibility.
-They wanted to split a single contract into different parts matching how different teams (marketing, operations, finance) actually consumed services.
-They wanted quarterly, semi-annual, and annual contracts.
-And they wanted the ability to adjust along the way.
 Back then, Woba's system only knew one way to do business: single contract, monthly billing, everything mashed into one bucket.

 That's when the chaos started.
 Sales would close a deal, send a spreadsheet to Finance, who'd run manual calculations and create system exceptions.
 Customer Success tried explaining to clients how it all worked.
 The manager dashboard showed info that didn't match the contract.
 And when it came time to track usage and bill, we'd often discover inconsistencies of 11% or more between what was promised and what the system recorded.